AndrewJBateman/angular-material-portfolio/README.md

 ## :computer: Code Examples

-* `github.service.ts` function to get number of user repos from the Github API using the [rxjs pluck method](https://rxjs.dev/api/operators/pluck) (picks one of the nested properties of the Github repo emitted object.).
-Note, async used in template to take care of unsubscribing
+* `github.service.ts` function to get number of user repos from the Github API using the [rxjs pluck method](https://rxjs.dev/api/operators/pluck) (picks one of the nested properties of the Github repo emitted object).
+Note, async used in template to take care of unsubscribing of observable

 ```typescript
 getNumberRepos(): Observable<number> {